maxkasy/home/_pages/workshops/social_foundations_workshop.md

 ### Tutorial lectures: May 22-24

-- Ana-Andreea Stoica: *Diagnosing and mitigating bias in networks*
+- Isaiah Andrews: *Correcting for Selective Publication and Attention*
 - Celestine Mendler-Dünner: *Performative Prediction*
 - Carina Prunkl: *Algorithms and social epistemology*
+- Ana-Andreea Stoica: *Diagnosing and mitigating bias in networks*

 ### Frontier talks: May 24-26

-- Ana-Andreea Stoica: *New models and insights in network interference problems*
+- Isaiah Andrews: *A Model of Scientific Communication*
 - Celestine Mendler-Dünner: *Algorithmic Collective Action in ML*
 - Carina Prunkl: *Which decisions should we not automate?*
+- Ana-Andreea Stoica: *New models and insights in network interference problems*

 ### Panel discussion - agenda setting: May 27